- 19 Jul 2023

 From the Scope column in the screenshot above, it is clear that the first user has got access to this application because that user is an account owner (Having complete access to Serverless360).
 The second user has got access to this application because that AD group is provided with Contributor access.

-Account owners and owners of the product can add any number of roles to the product.
+Account owners and owners of the module can add any number of roles to the module.
 A user-defined role is used to specify permissions in the context of the Business Process.
 In simple terms, it determines who can do what in a Business Process.

 A user-defined role contains two set of permissions: Management permissions and Feature permissions.